Planning Your Post H.S. Education

 ◦Over 500 colleges participate nationwide

-◦Michigan Common Application Schools: Albion, Alma, Calvin, Hillsdale, Hope, Kalamazoo College, Kettering University, Lawrence Tech, Northwood University, Spring Arbor University, University of Detroit Mercy, University of Michigan, University of Michigan - Flint, Wayne State University, Western Michigan University
+◦Michigan Common Application Schools: Albion, Alma, Aquinas, Calvin, Central Michigan, Davenport, Eastern Michigan, Hillsdale, Hope, Kalamazoo College, Kettering University, Lawrence Tech, Michigan State, Northwood University, Olivet, Spring Arbor University, University of Detroit Mercy, University of Michigan - Ann Arbor, University of Michigan - Dearborn, University of Michigan - Flint, Wayne State University, Western Michigan University and others

 ◦Applying to multiple colleges at the same time

 ◦Some colleges will require the students apply through the common application and others will have an alternative option.
 Consider picking the alternative option if you're not applying to more then one (or two) common application schools.